-What I like about this work is it's very approachable; there’s a universal connection.
+What I like about this work is that it's very approachable; there is a universal connection.
 It helps us to connect to that sense of wonder you have as a child – it bypasses your mind and touches something else.

 -Gabriel Dawe The two translucent structures filtering through the Museum's skylight appear to be luminous rays of light refracted through a giant prism.
 Gabriel Dawe's stunning